MArhamAA1422/b6-learning/react/react.dev.md

 React uses trees to model the relationships between components and modules.
 A React render tree is a representation of the parent and child relationship between components.

 ## Some Definitions
-**State**: In React, data that changes over time is called state.
+- **State**: In React, data that changes over time is called state. **State as a Snapshot**

-**Event handlers**: Event handlers are your own functions that will be triggered in response to user interactions.
+- **Event handlers**: Event handlers are your **own functions** that will be triggered in response to user interactions.
 Built-in components like `<button>` only support built-in browser events like onClick.

+- **Batching**: React processes state updates after **event handlers** have finished running.
+This is called batching.

+## Queueing a Series of State Updates

+React waits until all code in the event handlers has run before processing your state updates.
+This is why the re-render only happens after all these setState() calls.
+This might remind you of a waiter taking an order at the restaurant.

+React does not batch across multiple intentional events like clicks—each click is handled separately.
+Rest assured that React only does batching when it’s generally safe to do.
+This ensures that, for example, if the first button click disables a form, the second click would not submit it again.

+- An updater function (e.g. n => n + 1) gets added to the queue.
+- Any other value (e.g. number 5) adds “replace with 5” to the queue, ignoring what’s already queued.

+In Strict Mode, React will run each updater function twice (but discard the second result) to help you find mistakes.

+### Naming Convention in Updater Function
+It’s common to name the updater function argument by the first letters of the corresponding state variable.
+Or, state name, or prevState.